dancunningham/journey-server/README.md

 deploy-s3-update
 - this will update an existing lambda function and use the dist package you uploaded to s3

+deploy-direct-create
+- this will create a lambda function and directly upload the dist package created by build
+- Remember to set any triggers manually if needed.

+deploy-direct-update
+- this will update an existing lambda function and directly upload the dist package created by build

 delete-function : check-aws
 - delete your function from s3